 Compliance

-With the understanding that compliance/legal compliance is a minimum requirement for a company to be acting “fairly” as expected by society, we have the following measures in place at our company.
+With the understanding that compliance and legal compliance is a minimum requirement for a company to be acting “fairly” as expected by society, we have the following measures in place at our company.

 Establishment of Internal Control and Audit Department

-Establishment of legal affairs section and preparation of internal rules and contract templates
+Establishment of a legal affairs section and preparation of internal rules and contract templates

 As our internal rules and contract templates reflect our legal compliance policy and contract guidelines and other guidelines are readily available, day-to-day work can be systematically and routinely performed efficiently and in compliance with the law.